Image: Geof Armstrong by Alan Don

 Preview: 16th april, 5 - 7 pm

-The exhibition draws on a significant but rarely seen archive of material from NorDAF (Northern Disability Arts Forum), an influential disabled-led organisation active in the North East during the 1980s and 1990s.
+The exhibition draws on the never before released archive of material from NorDAF, an influential disabled-led organisation active in the North East during the 1990s, later established as the charity Arcadea in 2004.
 The archive documents a period when disabled artists in the region were organising, publishing, performing and reshaping cultural spaces on their own terms.
-The exhibition celebrates the legacy of the late Geof Armstrong, who was instrumental in the formation of NorDAF, which he later returned to after it was registered as a charity under the name Arcadea, and developed it into the vibrant studios they have today.
+The exhibition celebrates the legacy of the late Geof Armstrong, who was instrumental in the formation of NorDAF.
+He later returned as Director to Arcadea in 2010 and developed it into the vibrant studios they have today.

 For the first time in many years, archival posters, publications and photographs from the NorDAF archive will be exhibited publicly, highlighting the North East as a significant centre of the Disability Arts Movement and the activism that surrounded it.